Oluwatobiloba-Oludare/Containerized-Web-Application-on-AWS-and-ECS/README.md

 | 117MB zip file too large for GitHub | Used Git LFS to handle large file, then removed it after confirming source code was already in GitHub |

 ---
+## Future Improvements

+### 1. Infrastructure as Code (Terraform / CloudFormation)
+Currently the infrastructure was provisioned manually via the AWS Console.
+The next step is to define the entire infrastructure as code using Terraform so it can be versioned, peer-reviewed, and redeployed consistently across environments (dev, staging, production) with a single command.

+**Why it matters:** Manual console clicks are not repeatable or auditable.
+IaC is the industry standard for production infrastructure.

+---

+### 2. CI/CD Pipeline (GitHub Actions)
+Currently the Docker image is built and pushed manually by running a PowerShell script locally.
+A CI/CD pipeline would automate this entire process — on every push to the main branch, GitHub Actions would:
+- Run tests
+- Build the Docker image
+- Push to ECR
+- Deploy the new task to ECS automatically

+**Why it matters:** Manual deployments are slow and error-prone.
+Automated pipelines are a core DevOps expectation in any engineering team.

 ## Author
 **Oluwatobiloba Oludare**